mnarigon/z80sbc/README.txt

 Uses Logical Block Addressing (LBA) with 64 sectors per track.
 Extensive IDE controller error checking and status reporting.

+Version 1.0.1 of the boot ROM has changes in the IDE ready functions to improve performance.

 There is a Compact Flash image for a banked CP/M 3 system and a .hex file for the boot ROM in the release directory if you don't want to build the software.
 You will still have to read these instructions to configure the